 Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2014.
 Management based its assessment on criteria for effective internal control over financial reporting described in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
-Management's assessment included evaluating the design of our internal control over financial reporting and testing the operational effectiveness of our internal control over financial reporting and testing the audit committee of the board of directors.
+Management's assessment included evaluating the design of our internal control over financial reporting and testing the operational effectiveness of our internal control over financial reporting.
+The results of its assessment were reviewed with the audit committee of the board of directors.